tanjadaa/IBM-Prediction/README.md

 To show only missed payments, "Paid" was deselected to hide the number of customers who paid or didn't miss their payments.

-----We can see by the distribution that most customers who miss payments are in the the credit history category E.
+_We can see by the distribution that most customers who miss payments are in the the credit history category E. _

 ![image](https://github.com/tanjadaa/IBM-Prediction/blob/main/Pictures/category%20E%20highest.png)

 🙌🏻 By cleanng and visualizing the data we have discovred the relationship between missed payments and credit history in the data refinery.

 ## Prediction